HITCHING IN HELL

 Lyrics © Warner/Chappell Music, Inc., IMAGEM U.S. LLC

 I lay there sobbing and finally fall asleep.
 In my dreams, something startles me.
 I look up.
-It was my familiar shade.
+It’s my familiar shade.

 He signs a tentative hello.